aembaye2/R-in-codespaces/README.md

  4. Push Fails Due to Git LFS Hook
 If you see LFS warnings and push fails, remove the hook: `rm .git/hooks/pre-push`

+# how to save your work and push to GitHub

 git add .
 git commit -m "your commit message"